Skip to content

 Area of study

-Law and justice programs
+Law & justice programs

 Whether you’re becoming interested in law and government or ready to commit to law school, UT’s law and justice programs will teach you how to become an advocate, resolve legal problems, and be a part of the solution when it comes to public policy challenges.
 UT offers a number of dual-degree programs, and through our centers and institutes, you can get real-world experience in areas including family law mediation, national and international security, and American politics.
 Our Legal Clinic has a longstanding national reputation and is ranked among the top legal clinical education programs.